HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *Ripple20* - set of vulnerabilities in a software library that implements a TCP/IP stack

+*security by obscurity* - a security anti pattern based on having security by hiding details about a systems with intention to enhance security

+*spoofing* - impersonate an entity

 *Stuxnet* - computer worm that reportedly destroyed almost one-fifth of Iran's nuclear centrifuges

-*spoofing* - impersonate an entity

 *tampering* - manipulation of data